mlatcl/mlatcl.github.io/_availableprojects/2024-06-07-aditya-proposals.md

   better by tightening the bounds or coming up with better approximations by moment-matching.

+  **Project Six: LLMs for statistics**

+  Also a less defined project, would be happy to supervise an LLM fine-tuning project looking at question answering for statistical questions (I'd imagine that it'd be easy to get these question answer pairs by sampling statements from texts and using another LLM to form sets of plausible questions).
+This can instead be stan (a probabilistic programming language) code completion type thing instead.
+In either case, I'm interested to see if a level of statistical modelling intuition can be recovered from these models.
+My experience with chatgpt4 ad 3.5 is that they're rather bad.

   Happy to consider other ideas along such topics.

 supervisors: